 Courtney strives to provide a safe and inviting place for you to process life’s struggles.
 She cares deeply about helping each client discover what works best for them to grow and find success in their life.

 Courtney can be reached at firstname.lastname@example.org

-Jan A Grothe, MA is currently a registered associate marriage and family therapist working under the supervision of Dr Kaneeza Lafir.
+Jan A Grothe, MA is a licensed marriage and family therapist working under the supervision of Dr Kaneeza Lafir.
 He completed his Master’s degree in Clinical Psychology from Azusa Pacific University.
 Jan is experienced in providing short and long-term therapy to individuals (adolescents and adults), couples, and families.
 His approach to therapy is client-centered, experiential, and gestalt-oriented.